tronprotocol/tips/tip-64.md

 In consideration of both cases, so we need at least 2f+1 replicas to ensure the correctness of the result.
 More detail [check this paper](http://pmg.csail.mit.edu/papers/osdi99.pdf)
 ### Proof of Correctness of Optimized Tron pBFT
  `Assumption`: SR can successfully broadcast message to the network after finishing produce a block.
- After SR finish producing block and broadcast message to all Verifiers, before Verifiers receive this message, there might be some network failures happen, like network delay, package loss, etc. We denote that ` f1 ` is the max number Verifiers that would be faulty from SR broadcast state to Verifiers received state, ` f2 ` is the max number of Verifiers that would be faulty after receive SR broadcast message. `f` is the max number of faulty Verifiers as we set by default.
+ After SR finish producing block and broadcast message to all Verifiers, there might be some network failures happen, like network delay, package loss, etc. We denote that ` f1 ` is the max number Verifiers that would be faulty before receiving broadcast message , ` f2 ` is the max number of Verifiers that would be faulty after receive SR broadcast message. `f` is the max number of faulty Verifiers as we set by default.
 So, f>max(f1,f2).
 Based on pBFT, we should set total Verifiers :
 ```
 3f2+1 <=3f+1
 ```
-If f1 is zero, then 3f2+1=3f+1 since there is no any failure happen from SR broadcast message state to Verifiers received state.
+If f1 is zero, then 3f2+1=3f+1 since there is no any failure happen before receiving broadcast message.
 To successful verified correctness of result, we need:
 ```
 2f2+1<=2f+1
 ```
 The same as above , only if f1=0, then 2f2+1=2f+1.
-When receive at least 2f+1 replies from Verifiers, then confirm block status to be solid.
+When receive at least 2f+1 replies from Verifiers, then confirm block status can be solid status.
 2f+1 always bigger or equal than 2f2+1.
-Worst case f1=f, then need all the Verifiers that successful receive broadcast message from SR , which is 2f+1=3f2+1>2f2+1.
+Worst case f1=f, then need all the remaining Verifiers that successful receive broadcast message from SR , which is 2f+1=3f2+1>2f2+1.
 Best case, f1=0, just need at least 2f2+1=2f+1 Verifiers replies.
 If f>f1>0, then 2f+1 >2f2+1 always true.
 Therefore, keep at least 2f+1 replies from Verifiers always ensure the correctness of the result.
 ### Proof of Performance of Optimized Tron pBFT
 However, if the network is not good, f1 increase, then it is hard to get 2f+1 replies from Verifiers, which mean this round fail to reach consensus for block A validation.
 But if the next block B or C successful reach consensus from Verifiers, then all the unconfirmed block before B or C on the main chain will also become a solid state since block B or C alway contain precious block hash and generations of hash depend precious block hash.
 So, this optimized tron pBFT would have a greater performance on average.
 ```